Slow internet speeds are incredibly frustrating. You pay a boatload of cash to your internet service provider, and your connection is spotty and slow.

 While having your ISP assign your DNS servers automatically is convenient, it opens up its own set of issues.
 Depending on your provider, its DNS systems can be slow and inefficient, gumming up internet speeds.

 Another issue is security.
 Using your ISP’s DNS servers allows it to track your activity like searches and the sites you visit, opening up all sorts of privacy issues.
-To address these concerns, many tech companies are opening up their own speedy and secure DNS systems to the public.
+Many tech companies are opening up their own speedy and secure DNS systems to the public to address these concerns.

 Phone book for the internet